 Picturing Cuba: Havana and Viñales

-As the eyes of the world turn to the small but resilient island in the Caribbean Sea, Picturing Cuba offers you the rare opportunity to engage with the Cuban people and to discover the country’s cultural diversity and physical beauty with your camera.
+The eyes of the world have turned to a small but resilient island in the Caribbean Sea, and Picturing Cuba: Havana and Viñales offers you the rare opportunity to engage with the Cuban people and discover the country’s cultural diversity and physical beauty with your camera.
 Alluring, urban Havana and serene, verdant Viñales are our primary locations to explore.
-Join photographer and experienced Cuba traveler Syl Arena for a memorable journey to this beguiling country before it changes forever.
+Join photographer and experienced traveler Joe Baraban for a memorable journey to this beguiling country before it changes forever.

 Cuba offers an experience like no other.
 A tropical paradise with a storied past, where intrigue, romance, and uncertainty are woven into the fabric of everyday life, Cuba is at a turning point in its history.
-It’s a potent mix of contradictions: socialism, newly approved private enterprise, and some of the richest soils on the planet still being tilled by oxen; relaxed Caribbean island culture and vibrant big-city life; chrome-laden vintage American cars juxtaposed with new Chinese made taxis and tour buses.
+It’s a potent mix of contradictions: socialism, newly approved private enterprise, and some of the richest soils on the planet still being tilled by oxen; relaxed Caribbean island culture and vibrant big-city life; chrome-laden vintage American cars from the 1940’s and ‘50’s juxtaposed with new Chinese taxis and tour buses.

-To offer you unparalleled access to the citizens and culture of Cuba, English-speaking Cuban photographers who live in Havana and Viñales serve as our local hosts and translators for this cultural exchange.
+To offer you unparalleled access to the citizens and culture of Cuba, English-speaking Cuban photographers who live in Havana and Viñales serve as our local guides and translators.
 In alliance with Cuba’s premier photographic organization, Fototeca de Cuba, and its director, Nelson Ramírez, our unique program allows U.S. participants to learn about Cuba's long and colorful history and have educational exchanges with Cubans from all walks of life.

-True to the requirements of a people-to-people license with U.S. Treasury Department, Picturing Cuba focuses on educational exchanges with the Cuban people and recording their amazing lives with our cameras.
+True to the requirements of a people-to-people license with U.S. Treasury Department, Picturing Cuba: Havana and Viñales focuses on educational exchanges with the Cuban people and recording their amazing lives with our cameras.
 There will not be structured photo instruction nor group critiques.

-$3,995 per person.
-Package includes: double occupancy for 5 nights in Havana (Hotel Parque Central) and 2 nights in Viñales (Hotel La Ermita); single supplement add $600; breakfast daily plus two group meals; airport transfers and ground transportation in Cuba; and all required visas and licenses.
+Package Price includes double occupancy for 5 nights in Havana (Hotel Parque Central) and 2 nights in Viñales (Hotel La Ermita); single supplement add $600; breakfast daily plus two group meals; airport transfers and ground transportation in Cuba; and all required visas and licenses.
 Hotel expenses in Miami and airfare to Miami and Havana not included; round-trip charter airfare between Miami and Havana is approximately $500.

 YOU MAY ALSO LIKE: